 Movies that center lesbian identity are easily my favorite corner of cinema, as they represent the individuals and culture of which I couldn’t be my true self without.
-There’s tons of sapphic films I’ve enjoyed throughout the years, but only a few of them have truly lived with me, never escaping my mind while deepening my outlook on life and human experiences.
+There are tons of sapphic films I’ve enjoyed throughout the years, but only a few of them have truly lived with me, never escaping my mind while deepening my outlook on life and human experiences.
 Among the films that achieved this blissful sensation is John Sayles’ second film Lianna, one of the first features in American cinema to take on a lesbian narrative.
 Released in 1983, the drama examines a woman’s realization that she’s gay, as well as the ups and downs of what that can entail.
 The screenplay feels realistic, a result of Sayles basing his characters on accounts from women who came out as lesbians during this time.
 Lianna doesn’t merely tell its narrative but rather explores it, approaching the intricacies with truth, depth and compassion.

 Linda Griffiths plays the titular character, a 30-year-old mother of two from a modest New Jersey town.
 She’s in a tense, unhappy marriage with her husband Dick (Jon DeVries), who becomes irritated with her decision to take night classes instead of fitting into his idea of a housewife.
 As Lianna’s interest in her child psychology class grows, a crush arises on her instructor, Ruth (Jane Hallaren).
 After discovering another one of Dick’s many infidelities, Lianna embarks on an affair of her own with Ruth — not in retaliation, but to take control of her life.
 Lianna tells Dick about it, expressing no regret, and the two of them agree to separate.
 This marks the inception of Lianna beginning to rebuild her world while learning more about her sexual identity.